UCF/bs-hr-theme/README.md

 ## Documentation

-Head over to the [{{My Project}} wiki](https://github.com/UCF/bs-hr-theme/wiki) for detailed information about this theme, installation instructions, and more.
+Head over to the [bs-hr-theme wiki](https://github.com/UCF/bs-hr-theme/wiki) for detailed information about this theme, installation instructions, and more.

 -----